iamteedoh/aapCredsDecrypt/README3.md

 - **Implementation:**
   - Displays a menu with options to list credential types, decrypt credentials (all or specific), import credentials, or exit.
   - Processes user input and calls the corresponding functions.
-  - Loops continuously until the user chooses to exit.
+  - Loops continuously until the user chooses to exit the program.

 ---